o3de/o3de.org/content/docs/userguide/materials/owner-is-material-owner-ready.md

 ---
-description: ' Use the Is Ready node in the &ALYlong; &script-canvas; editor to learn whether the material owner finished loading its assets and the material is ready. '
+description: ' Use the Is Ready node in the Amazon Lumberyard Script Canvas editor to learn whether the material owner finished loading its assets and the material is ready. '
 title: Is Ready
 ---